AlexanderGTumanov/hep-th-rag/README.md

 This project builds a semantic search engine for the high-energy theoretical physics (hep-th) arXiv.
 Instead of relying on titles, abstracts, or keyword matching, the system operates on the full text of papers.
 Each document is split into smaller text chunks, and a neural network encodes these chunks into dense vector representations.
 User queries are embedded in the same space, and the system retrieves the most semantically relevant passages in the corpus.
 The goal is to enable fast, meaning-aware search that can locate the exact sections where specific ideas or constructions are discussed.

-The retrieval model is a Transformer-based encoder that maps token sequences to fixed-size embeddings.
+The retrieval model is a Transformer-based dual encoder that maps token sequences to fixed-size embeddings and is trained with a per-batch contrastive loss.
 The model uses a 256-dimensional token representation, four Transformer layers, eight attention heads per layer, and feed-forward blocks of size 640 with a dropout rate of 0.1, and produces a 256-dimensional output embedding.

+Two versions of this model have been trained and are available to the user.
+One uses learned positional encoding, while the other does not.
+Unlike architectures such as GPT or BERT, which are trained to predict tokens at specific positions, positional encoding is not essential for a dual-encoder architecture, whose objective is to maximize semantic similarity between matched chunks in embedding space.
+An important part of this project is to assess whether adding it leads to meaningful improvements in retrieval performance.
+The results were somewhat surprising and are discussed in detail in the accompanying notebook.

 The dataset consists of five years of hep-th arXiv submissions from 2021 to 2025, including cross-listed papers, for a total of over 36,000 documents.
 After removing equations, citations, figures, and other LaTeX artifacts, the cleaned corpus is approximately 1.6 GB of text.
 The corpus was divided into about 885,000 chunks, and a custom vocabulary of roughly 43,000 tokens was built from this data.